Approximate Nearest Neighbor Search for Low Dimensional Queries: Online

 \section{Online \ANN}

 \seclab{oann}

-The algorithms of \secref{epsilon:a:n:n:slow} and \secref{a:n:n} require that the subspace of the query points is known, in that we can compute the closest point $\closest{\pntA}$ on $\manifold$ given a $\pntA \in \mtrA$, and that we can find a net for a ball on $\manifold$ using $\algNet$, see \secref{prelims}.
-In this section we show that if we are able to efficiently answer membership queries in regions that are the difference of two balls, then, in fact, we do not require such explicit knowledge of $\manifold$.
+The algorithms of \secref{epsilon:a:n:n:slow} and \secref{a:n:n} require that the subspace of the query points is known, in that we can compute the closest point $\closest{\pntA}$ on $\manifold$ given a $\pntA \in \mtrA$, and that we can find a net for a ball on $\manifold$ using $\algNet$, see \subsecref{problem:model}.
+In this section we show that if we are able to efficiently answer membership queries in regions that are the difference of two balls, then we do not need such explicit access to $\manifold$.
 We construct an \AVD on $\manifold$ in an online manner as the query points arrive.
 When a new query point arrives, we test for membership among the existing regions of the \AVD.
 If a region contains the point we immediately output its associated \ANN that is already stored with the region.
 Otherwise we use an appropriate algorithm to find a nearest neighbor for the query point and add a new region to the \AVD.

 Here we present our algorithm to compute the \AVD in this online setting and prove that when the query points come from a subspace of low doubling dimension, the number of regions created is linear.